 The 3GPP management system should support capabilities enabling consumers to define the network scenario, to control (start, suspend, resume or stop) the simulation/emulation of that network scenario and to provide outcomes representing measurements and counters from metrics in the simulated/emulated network scenario.

-An NDT may have dependencies on other NDTs or DTs, each of which implements a specific network scope.
-The MnS consumer should also be enabled to provide input to NDT MnS Producer to create relationship among NDT instances, i.e., configure or modify the dependencies (e.g., to select which environment or radio propagation DT to be applied).
+An NDT job may have dependencies on other NDTs jobs or DTs external to the 3GPP management system, each of which implements a specific network scope.
+The MnS consumer should also be enabled to provide input to NDT job MnS Producer to create relationship among NDT job instances, i.e., configure or modify the dependencies (e.g., to select which environment or radio propagation model to be applied).

 5.1.2.3 Synchronization with network

-The NDT needs to obtain information from physical network including network functions and entities.
+The NDT function need to obtain information from physical network including network functions and entities.
 The collected information includes the following:

 - Performance data: Performance measurement or the KPI as defined in 3GPP TS 28.552 [2] and 3GPP TS 28.554 [3].